duchuycao15/paycalculator/README.md

 So I made this webpage 💻, and it’s easy for me to calculate the total pay 💵.

 Update:
   1. adjust the color background of the website.
+  2. Make the website more stand out
+  3.